Assistance programs from Virginia community action agencies.

 People Incorporated of Virginia

 Supports the Virginia cities of Bristol, Manassas, as well as Manassas Park.
 Programs are also for the counties of Buchanan, Clarke, Dickenson, Fauquier, Frederick, Page, Prince William, Rappahanok, Russell, Shenandoah, Warren, and Washington.
 Partners with area aging offices for senior assistance, and they administer their own resources as well.
 This is one of the larger Virginia agencies.
-Find more information.
+Find more information on People Incorporated of Virginia assistance programs.

 Pittsylvania County Community Action, Inc.